actionhero/actionhero-angular-bootstrap-cors-csrf/README.md

   - we auto-append the `$rootScope.csrtToken` to the params if present.
 - `$rootScope.sessionCheck` is a state variable which informs `$rootScope.actionHelper` if have completed our logged-in check (and loading the CSRF token).
 If not, and another action is called, we'll sleep 100ms and try again.

+#### chat.js
+- hooking an actionhero ws client into angular is quite simple!
+  - be sure that you call `$rootScope.$apply()` if you need to re-draw based on an event from websockets.

 ## Notes

 - CSRF protection can be thought of as a 2-factor key.
 The pair of both the sessionID and CSRF token are both required to make request.
 One part of the key is stored as a cookie which will persist between page loads, while the other is only stored in RAM within the page.
 Since only pages which originate from our domain can make HTTP and API requests, we can be sure that the only way to hold a CSRF token in RAM is to be loading HTML from our domain.